poojasnag/CZ4045_A2/TextGeneration/README.md

 pip install -r requirements.txt
 ```

+The trained model files are too large to be pushed to github, only the default `FNN_adam_tied.dat` model can be found in the `models/` folder.
+For the rest of the models, they can be downloaded from [THIS GDRIVE](https://drive.google.com/drive/folders/1lTD7Hf5e-p-cNwkZy-egybdRKcE3aRn7).
+They shoudl be placed into the `models/` folder.

 ## Running scripts

 The scripts are suitable to run on both CPU and GPU.
 However, it is advised to train the model using GPU, using the `--cuda` flag.